 Poland Compensation Laws

-Poland recently raised its minimum wage by 7.1% in 2019 to 14.70 PLN per hour.
+Poland recently raised its minimum wage in 2021 to 2,800 PLN per month.
 Employees typically work eight hours a day and 40 hours each week.
 Anything more is considered overtime, which the employer must approve.
 Poland compensation laws base overtime on an allowance schedule of 50% to 100% of gross pay on top of the employee’s regular salary or additional leave time.